A Blue Banana?! and more Transport Terminology

 Black box – A box in the trucks that allows the truck to be followed by the transporter at all times

-Blue Banana – The area between Manchester and Italy with the highest density in cities per area.
+Blue Banana – The area between Manchester and Italy with the highest density of cities per area.
 This is where most of the trades happen.

 Block pallet – A pallet measuring 100cm x 120cm